City Pulse: History

 City Pulse was founded in August 2001.
 The editors consider the paper "alternative media" and often feature local news items ignored by the dailies.
 In 2008, City Pulse was accepted into the Association of Alternative Newsmedia, a trade group that represents alternative newspapers.
 It also uses profanity not used by the dailies.
 Regarding the material covered in the paper, Schwartz, the editor and sole owner said, "I guess I've always had a passion for giving the establishment a hard time."
 In 2013, City Pulse won several content awards from the Michigan Press Association, including Best Special Section for its coverage of the Broad Museum at Michigan State University.
 It won the same award in 2011 for a special issue on the conversion of the Ottawa Power Station to Accident Fund Insurance Co. headquarters.

-On December 6, 2018, a City Pulse staffers handed out free joint to celebrate the state's legalization of recreational marijuana.
+On December 6, 2018, City Pulse staffers handed out free joints to celebrate the state's legalization of recreational marijuana.